 Toxic megacolon is a life-threatening condition.
 If these symptoms develop, you should seek immediate medical attention.

 If you develop symptoms of toxic megacolon, your doctor can confirm your diagnosis through a physical exam and other tests.
-They will ask you about your health history and whether you have any inflammatory bowel diseases.
+They will ask you about your health history and whether you have an IBD.
 Your doctor will also check to see if you have a tender abdomen and if they can hear bowel sounds through a stethoscope placed on your abdomen.

 If your doctor suspects that you have toxic megacolon, they may order more tests.
 Additional tests to confirm this diagnosis include:

 The treatment of toxic megacolon usually involves surgery.
 If you develop this condition, you will be admitted to the hospital.
 You will receive fluids to prevent shock.
-Shock occurs when an infection in the body causes your blood pressure to decrease rapidly.
-Shock is a life-threatening condition.
+Shock is a life-threatening condition that occurs when an infection in the body causes your blood pressure to decrease rapidly.

-Once your blood pressure is stable, you will need surgery to correct toxic megacolon.
-In some instances, toxic megacolon may produce a tear or perforation in the colon.
-This tear must be repaired to prevent bacteria from the colon from entering into the body.
+Once your blood pressure is stable, you’ll need surgery to correct toxic megacolon.
+In some cases, toxic megacolon may produce a tear or perforation in the colon.
+This tear must be repaired to prevent bacteria from the colon from entering the body.

-Even if there’s no perforation, the tissue of the colon may be weakened or damaged and may need to be removed.
+Even if there’s no perforation, the tissue of the colon may be weakened or damaged and need removal.
 Depending on the extent of the damage, you may need to undergo a colectomy.
 This procedure involves either a complete or partial removal of the colon.

-During and after the surgery, you will take antibiotics.
-These medications will help prevent a serious infection known as sepsis.
+You’ll take antibiotics during and after the surgery.
+Antibiotics will help prevent a serious infection known as sepsis.
 Sepsis causes a severe reaction in the body that is often life-threatening.

 If you develop toxic megacolon and promptly seek treatment at a hospital, your long-term outlook will be good.
 Seeking emergency medical treatment for this condition will help prevent complications, including: